-In 2019, linkage to care within one month of diagnosis was similar across transmission categories, but viral suppression varied widely.
-The highest viral suppression was among MMSC and the lowest was among people with transmission via IDU, especially men IDU.
+Of the 3,965 Californians newly diagnosed during 2020, 83.5 percent were linked to care within one month of diagnosis and 65.9 percent achieved viral suppression within 6 months of diagnosis.
+Linkage to care within one month of diagnosis was similar across transmission categories, but viral suppression varied widely.
+The highest viral suppression was among MMSC and the lowest was among people with transmission via IDU.